chloetychang/cits3200-group-49/Meetings/Week 2/Client Meeting - Minutes Template.md

 - Collate and send all 6 github IDs to Kevin [Set it to public and send to Kevin] / Chloe / 30th July / In Progress

 ## Closing
-- Meeting Closed:
+- Meeting Closed: 4:00pm
-- Next Scheduled Meeting:
+- Next Scheduled Meeting: Debrief - Estimate: 4:00pm-5:00pm

 ## Digressions
 - Yanchep botanic guide is the start, Kings Albert Park is next.
 [External pressure to get this done well and implement for next parks]